|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Many Italian restaurants serve linguine alle vongole with fresh clams in the shell.
-You can replicate the briny-sweet flavor of this dish at home with convenient and readily available canned clams.
+Although many Italian restaurants serve linguine alle vongole with fresh clams in the shell, you can replicate the briny-sweet flavor of this dish at home with convenient and readily available canned clams.
 The chopped clams are quickly cooked along with onion, garlic, and parsley, meaning this white clam sauce is ready in about 10 minutes—less time than it takes to cook the pasta.

 Gather the ingredients.

-Heat oil over medium heat in a large heavy skillet.
-Add the chopped onion.
-Sauté for 2 to 3 minutes until soft and aromatic.
+Meanwhile, heat the oil over medium heat in a large heavy skillet.
+Add the chopped onion and sauté for 2 to 3 minutes, until soft and aromatic.

 Add the garlic and cook for an additional minute.

-Add minced clams with reserved liquid and bring to a boil.
+Add the minced clams with the liquid and bring to a boil.

-Then reduce heat and simmer for 5 minutes or until liquid reduces by about half.
+Lower the heat and simmer for 5 minutes, or until the liquid reduces by about half.

-- If you plan to make clam pizza, you may want to reduce the sauce even further, so it is not too liquidy when you add it to the pizza crust.
-Pour the sauce over the pizza crust, sprinkle with cheese, and bake until the cheese is melted, usually about 5 to 8 minutes.
+- If you plan to make clam pizza, you may want to reduce the sauce even further so it is not too liquidy.
+Spoon the sauce over the pizza crust, sprinkle with cheese, and bake until the cheese is melted, about 5 to 8 minutes.

-- There are many ways to add variety to this dish and make it your own.
-If you want a more authentic flavor, add 1/4 cup of white wine when you add the clams.
-The wine will reduce and add a richness to the dish.
+- If you want a more authentic flavor, add 1/4 cup of white wine when you add the clams.
+The wine will reduce and add richness to the dish.